CNRS Application Guide

 You can ask your PhD supervisors for a letter, but their opinion will not have a lot of weight.
 But it is very important to have one of your supervisor (PhD, postdoc) give a strong recommendation for you.

 Try to get support letters from researchers outside your lab, with good visibility, and minimize conflicts of interest.
 A strong recommendation is better than two middle-grounded ones.
+You can have from one to three recommendations, two seems good enough.